 The following Property guidance note provides comprehensive and up to date legal information covering:

 Manorial rights are relics of the feudal system of land tenure.
-They continue to exist in relation to land that:
+They can still exist in relation to land that:

 is former copyhold land, or